plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_page_load.md

 attachPresentationHandlers(vhm);
 ```

-`PersonFormRules` represents the application’s Rules implementation.
-Every form needs an application-owned Rules class to configure its `ValueHostsManager`.
-See [Build the Configuration Rules](Home.md#build-the-configuration-rules).
+`PersonFormRules` represents the application’s ValueHost Rules implementation.
+Every form needs an application-owned ValueHost Rules class to configure its `ValueHostsManager`.
+See [Build the ValueHost Rules](Home.md#build-the-valuehost-rules).

 `reconcileValueHostsWithEditors()` is supplied in `jivs-dom-helpers.ts` and documented in [Add the Editor Reconciliation Helpers](Home.md#add-the-editor-reconciliation-helpers).
 It transfers the Text Values from the form’s editors to their associated `FieldValueHost` instances.